-(2) Asset-backed security - The definition of "asset-backed security" is the same definition used in NI 51-102.
+(2) Asset-backed security - The definition of "asset backed security" is the same definition used in NI 51-102.
+Issuers should refer to section 1.3(1) of the Companion Policy to NI 41-101.

-The definition is designed to be flexible to accommodate future developments in asset-backed securities.
+The definition is designed to be flexible to accommodate future developments in asset backed securities.
 For example, it does not include a list of "eligible" assets that can be securitized.
 Instead, the definition is broad, referring to "receivables or other financial assets" that by their terms convert into cash within a finite time period.
 These would include, among other things, notes, leases, instalment contracts and interest rate swaps, as well as other financial assets, such as loans, credit card receivables, accounts receivable and franchise or servicing arrangements.
 The reference to "and any rights or other assets..." in the definition is sufficiently broad to include "ancillary" or "incidental" assets, such as guarantees, letters of credit, financial insurance or other instruments provided as a credit enhancement for the securities of the issuer or which support the underlying assets in the pool, as well as cash arising upon collection of the underlying assets that may be reinvested in short-term debt obligations.

 The term, a "discrete pool" of assets, can refer to a single group of assets as a "pool" or to multiple groups of assets as a "pool".
 For example, a group or pool of credit card receivables and a pool of mortgage receivables can, together, constitute a "discrete pool" of assets.
-The reference to a "discrete pool" of assets is qualified by the phrase "fixed or revolving" to clarify that the definition covers "revolving" credit arrangements, such as credit card and short-term trade receivables, where balances owing revolve due to periodic payments and write-offs.
+The reference to a "discrete pool" of assets is qualified by the phrase "fixed or revolving" to clarify that the definition covers "revolving" credit arrangements, such as credit card and short term trade receivables, where balances owing revolve due to periodic payments and writeoffs.